 The difference between markup and margin is small on paper and massive on your bank statement.
 Use the markup vs margin calculator above to convert between the two, test different price points, and make sure your pricing actually delivers the profit you think it does.

-Plug in your numbers and see both sides — it takes ten seconds and it might change how you price everything.
+Plug in your numbers and see both sides.
+It takes ten seconds and it might change how you price everything.